CoolPoole/CoolPoole/README.md

 ### Hi there!
-I'm not sure but you may have taken a wrong turn somewhere. 😄👋
+I'm not sure but you may have taken a wrong turn somewhere. 😄

+### Since you are here, I have some repositories that I use to show what I've been learning.

 <!--
 **CoolPoole/CoolPoole** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.